callumvh/cv/main.typ

 #chiline()

-- *Homelab - callumvh.com*: This is an overkill home infrastructure for learning about DevOps/GitOps concepts, I use the following technologies:
+- *Homelab - callumvh.com*: This is an overkill home infrastructure for learning about DevOps/GitOps concepts.
+I use the following technologies:
   - *Kubernetes* (K3S distro)
   - *Cloudflare tunnels* and *Traefik* as a reverse tunnel/proxy (to expose services to the internet)
   - *Flux CD* which is a "*GitOps* style" toolkit for Kubernetes deployments #h(1fr) \
-  - *GitHub Actions* & Flux CD allow for a smooth CI/CD pipeline where the containers automatically get built and pushed to my container registry, flux cd automatically updates the kubernetes cluster by changing the version in the source code via a bot.
+  - *GitHub Actions* & Flux CD allow for a smooth CI/CD pipeline where the containers automatically get built and pushed to my container registry, flux cd automatically updates the Kubernetes cluster by changing the version in the source code via a bot.
-  - I also have private services running on subdomains such as service1.callumvh.com, service2.callumvh.com etc
+  - I also have private services running on subdomains such as service1.callumvh.com, service2.callumvh.com, etc.
-  - It contains a *personal website* and *blog* which are both still under development, created using vercel and the JAM stack, both running in their own container.
+  - It contains a *personal website* and *blog* which are both still under development, created using Vercel and the JAM stack, both running in their own container.
   - I would like to add dark launches, feature flagging, testing in production, canary launches, blue-green deployments, A/B testing, and so on.

 - *Reddit clone*: I created a clone of Reddit.com using their API.
-I used Python and Flask to build the application, you could go to any subreddit and see all the popular posts but it was read-only. #h(1fr) \
+I used Python and Flask to build the application; you could go to any subreddit and see all the popular posts, but it was read-only. #h(1fr) \

 - *Interest calculator*: This is a simple interest calculator which was a tech-challenge required for landing my job at VeriShare #h(1fr) \